Wills, Trusts & Probate

 Frequently Asked Questions About Testamentary Trusts in Roseville

-The duration of a testamentary trust depends on the terms set forth in the trust document.
-Some trusts continue until a beneficiary reaches a certain age or milestone, while others may last for the beneficiary’s lifetime or until the trust assets are fully distributed.
-The flexibility allows the trust to meet the unique needs of your estate and beneficiaries.
+The duration of a testamentary trust depends on the terms set in the will.
+Some trusts end when a beneficiary reaches a specified age or milestone; others may continue for the beneficiary’s lifetime or until assets are fully distributed.
+The settlor has flexibility to define duration and conditions that match family goals.
+When drafting the trust, consider how long oversight is appropriate and whether staged distributions or lifetime management better suit the beneficiary’s needs.
+Clear termination events and distribution plans reduce uncertainty for trustees and beneficiaries.

 Leave a Reply